mgymrek/django-personal-website/README.md

 python manage.py syncdb
 ```

-3. Set up all the static files (docs/pictures/css)
+3. Set up all the static files (docs/pictures/css).
+You need to do this any time you update any pictures, css, or documents.
 ```
 python manage.py collectstatic
 ```